New Rear Visibility Requirements for your Plow Truck

 Although the rule is currently in the proposed status, Canada is planning to adopt these same requirements within Canada Motor Vehicle Safety Standard 111.
 However, the proposed regulation does not include a phase-in period and would instead require full compliance as of May 1, 2018.

-Hours; Monday through Thursday, 8 AM to 5 PM, Friday 8 AM to 4 PM, Saturday by appointment.
 Click the black button for a complete price list of our Snowplows and spreaders.

 X